HaaLeo/swarmlib/CONTRIBUTING.md

 After your pull request was submitted and the status checks pass I will review your changes.
 I may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.

+### Documentation

+Swarmlib organizes its documentation in a [wiki](https://github.com/HaaLeo/swarmlib/wiki).
+Please ensure you opened an issue beforehand which provides an explanation of the changes you want to propose to the wiki.
+After that you can fork the wiki and [submit a pull request](#pull-requests) to address that issue.